Urban Futures

 Community Launch — Oworonshoki

-The prototype was launched in the community with moderators assigned to each group to explain the game and support participants who could not read.
+The prototype was launched in the community with moderators assigned to each group to support participants.
 The session was a major success.

 Feedback & Impact